 Index

-This index offers an overview of the different ways one can search the Torn Tracks collection at this moment.
-More information about each view can be found on its respective page.
-It is also where website updates are announced and new additions or changes are highlighted.
+This index offers an overview of the different ways one can search the Torn Tracks collection.
+More information about each view can be found on their respective pages.
+The index is also where website updates are announced and new additions or changes are highlighted.

 The website is best viewed in full screen.